 With different themes and apps adding structured data to Shopify stores, it’s becoming difficult to know which data comes from where.

-All of these show up in the ID field, are based on the page’s canonical url, and are highly visible in Google’s Testing Tool.
+All of these show up in the ID field, are based on the page’s canonical URL, and are highly visible in the Schema Markup Validator and Google’s Rich Results Testing Tool.

 - Organization/Store/Local Business – your store url with the suffix of